Tutoriels Backend

 cd angular-starter

-# run the application
+# Run the application

 npm run start

-# Test the app in your browser
+# Test the application in your browser

 http://localhost:4200